steviewalker/CMIP6_POC_flux_comparison/README.md

 # CMIP6_POC_flux_comparison
 Multimodel comparison of POC flux changes across multiple export depth horizons in CMIP6 ESMs, code written by Stevie Walker, 2020-2025

 This readme file is organized into four sections -  1.
 ESM file download and prep, 2. time series analysis, 3. spatial maps analysis, 4. regional time series analysis - with brief descriptions of each script.
-All code is described further and organized in the order you should run it in the .Rmd files. paper_figs.R: plots all figures in the manuscript.
+All code is described further and organized in the order you should run it in the .Rmd files. paper_figs.R and supplemental_figs.R: plots all figures in the manuscript.

 All code was run in a Microsoft Azure Linux server, enabling the analysis of large netcdf model output files.
 Different virtual machine sizes can be used, but I have found the F series v2 VMs to be the best because they have a performance boost for vector processing workloads and can be sized up to have a high number of CPUs.
 This is a benefit because code can be run in multiple R sessions.
 I used the TMUX terminal multiplexer to run code in the background, since some functions take over 2 weeks to run.

-Scripts used (in the order you should run them):
+Scripts used (in the recommended order you should run them):

 ESM FILE DOWNLOAD AND PREPARATION

-1. libraries.R: downloads all packages and loads all libraries needed for analysis
+1. libraries.R: downloads all packages and loads all libraries you could possibly need for analysis
 2. get_nc_thredds.R: downloads CMIP6 netcdf files
 3. combine_ncfiles.R: combine multipart files into one file from 1850-2014 (historical) or 2015-2100 (SSP5-8.5)
 4. grab_metadata.R: extracts metadata from netcdf files